 - Integrity and confidentiality – processed securely, protecting against unauthorised or unlawful processing, accidental loss, destruction or damage.
 Using appropriate technical and organisational measures.

-You are collecting, archiving and processing such data because processing is necessary for archiving purposes in the public interest, for scientific or historical research purposes or statistical purposes in accordance with Article 89(1).
+In the UK researchers collect, archive and process data because processing is necessary for archiving purposes in the public interest, for scientific or historical research purposes or statistical purposes in accordance with Article 89(1).
 Your information sheet should clearly state this, see Ethics guidance.

-As you are dealing with identifiable personal and special category data, you should complete a data management plan; detailing how the data is to be stored and safe guarded, including protocols limiting the number of researchers working on the identifiable data and security procedures, such as showing how early in the process data can be anonymised.
-You should also consider having those with access to identifiable data sign a data sharing agreement, particularly useful with collaborators outside the University.
-To make sure you are storing the data securely, apply for storage on the active data store.
+As you are dealing with identifiable personal and special category data, you should complete a data management plan detailing how the data is to be stored and safeguarded, including protocols limiting the number of researchers working on the identifiable data and security procedures, such as showing how early in the process data can be anonymised.
+You should also consider having those with access to identifiable data sign a data sharing agreement/protocol, particularly useful with collaborators outside the University.
+To make sure you are storing the data securely, apply for storage on the Active DataStore.